ky1to/ky1to/README.md

-Hello my name is Vlad Kozakov, I'm glad to see you on my profile.
+Hello my name is Vlad Kozakov, I'm vlad to see you on my profile.

 Email: vlad.kozakov.mail@gmail.com